-- Cute Monster Girls: Any female monsters will almost always fall into this category, along with any of the other Author Appeal tropes listed here.
+Cute Monster Girls: Any female monsters will almost always fall into this category, along with any of the other Author Appeal tropes listed here.
 Examples include Kongiku and Yuzuhura, who are kitsune, the mermaids and snow women from the same game, and the harpies and vampires in Dragon's Crown.

-- Food Porn: There's as much detail put into food as there is everything else.
-It's recommended not to be particularly hungry in a game that has a lot of food focus, such as Muramasa The Demon Blade.
+> - Food Porn: There's as much detail put into food as there is everything else.
+It's recommended not to be particularly hungry when playing a game that has a lot of food focus, such as Muramasa: The Demon Blade.

-- Top-Heavy Guy: In order to emphasize strength in the male characters, they tend to be drawn with huge meaty torsos placed atop small legs.
+> - Top-Heavy Guy: In order to emphasize strength in the male characters, they tend to be drawn with huge meaty torsos placed atop small legs.
 Odin, the adult Oni enemies, the Knight, and the Dwarf?
 All examples of beefy guys.